damiencarbery/quotes/README.md

 ## A list of Quotes

+"Nobody cares how much you know, until they know how much you care." - Theodore Roosevelt

+---

+"The more you learn the more you earn." - Warren Buffett

+---

+“What is the difference between a hero and a coward?
+No difference, only what you do.
+They both feel the same.
+They both fear dying and being hurt.
+The coward refuses to face up what he’s got to face.
+The hero is more disciplined and he fights those feelings off and he does what he has to do.
+But they both feel the same.
+The hero and the coward.
+People who watch you judge you on what you do, not how you feel.” - Cus D'Amato

+---

+“When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
+Yet at the hundred and first blow it will split in two, and I know it was not that last blow that did it—but all that had gone before.” - Jacob Riis

+---

 "First do it, then do it right, then do it better." - Addy Osmani

 ---